The Apple Watch is about to become a better workout buddy

-Here are the key fitness upgrades coming with WatchOS 5 in the fall.
+Here are the key fitness upgrades coming with WatchOS 5 this fall.

 Automatic workout tracking